MatthiasKauer/codeforces-parser/README.md

 Changed how the parser gets the problems.
 During the competitions the page is slightly different.
 Fixed some invalid character on input and output causing the script to crash.
 Forcing a new line on the input/output if there is none.
-Fixed some line number information in this README file.
+Fixed some line number information in this readme file.
 + **1.3:**
 Some minor fixes and code organizing.
 Also fixed some typos.
 Removed the _sample_ from default input and output files.